 attention to (rational) bubbles.
 We discuss how one

 might detect bubbles (ex-post) and whether central banks

 ought to try to prick bubbles.

-- Chapter 35: financial factors
+- Chapter 36: financial factors in a

-reducing the demand for investment and aggregate demand
+demand for investment and aggregate demand more

-with a Bernanke, Gertler, and Gilchrist style financial
+Bernanke, Gertler, and Gilchrist style financial

 accelerator wherein the credit spread depends on the